-Prior to a street resurfacing, repairs need to be made to isola ated failure areas in order to maximize the longevity of the street treatment.
-This project will repair damaged sections of City streets price or to them being r esurfaced by the Annual Street Preservation Pr ogram.
-The 2014 program was deferred and staff requests the 2014 but dget be rolled into 2015, doubling the size of the program for that it year.
+Prior to a street resurfacing, repairs need to be made to isolated failure areas in order treatment.
+This project will repair damaged sections of City streets prior to them being the section of the street section of the section of 8, 0 Preservation Program.
+The 2014 program was deferred and staff requests the 2014 b Sudget be rolled into 2015, doubling the size of the program for that year.
 Total available funds in 2015 will be \$200,000.
-Has Project Previously Been Approved By Council?
-Yes If Yes, Appropriation \$ 100,000 hus rioject reviously been approved by coulen.
-103 Amount Previously Budgeted φ 100,000 Thiotale The Housing Dudgeten Appropriation Amount Requested for 2015 \$ 100,000 I Estimated Appropriations To Be Requested In Future FYs This is an annual request [identify \$ amounts by FY]: Identify Effect Of Project On Future Operating Expen ditures This funds the City's pavement preservation program for stre eet maintenance.
-Pavement patching and repairs are the first step p before moving into a preservation treatment method.
+If Yes, Appropriation \$ 100,000 Amount Previously Budgeted · C Appropriation Amount Requested for 2015 \$ 100,000 Estimated Appropriations To Be Requested In Future FYs annual request [identify \$ amounts by FY]: [ Identify Effect Of Project On Future Operating Expenditures This funds the City's pavement preservation program for street maintenance.
+Pavem ant notabing and ranging are the first stan before moving into a preservation treatment method.
 If not funded, deferred costs of maintenance will increase over time.